Polregio is not slowing down. Artur Martyniuk, Chairman of the Board of Polregio S.A.

 Certainly, 2021 was a special year for us.
 We celebrated our 20th anniversary, transformed into a joint-stock company, presented the largest investment plan in the history of carriers, and recorded a double-digit increase in the number of passengers.
 All this in the extremely difficult conditions of a pandemic that disrupted many sectors, including rail transport.
 2021 was also my first full year as the President of the Management Board of POLREGIO.
-It was a time full of extremely hard work for the entire crew, for which I would like to thank everyone once again.
+It was a time of very tiresome work for the entire crew, for which I would like to thank everyone once again.
 There are new challenges ahead of us, including, above all, a tender for new trains.
-Moreover, we focus on further increasing of the number of passengers in connection with the expansion of the transport offer and a gradual return to normality in economic and social life.
+Moreover, we focus on further increasing of the number of passengers in connection with the expansion of our travel offers and a gradual return to normality in economic and social life.

 In rail passenger transport, the primary indicator is the number of people using the services of a given carrier.
 What results has Polregio achieved in this regard?

 In 2021, we transported a total of almost 70 million people, which means an increase by 12% compared to 2020.
 Our current market share is over 25%.
 I am convinced that this year, we will exceed the level of 70 million passengers, and in the next few years the company will serve over 100 million passengers, which will strengthen our position as a market leader.
 For this purpose, in 2021, we announced an extremely ambitious investment plan.
 It provides for the purchase of nearly 300 new trains and the modernization of several dozen more.

 What amounts of investment are coming into play and where will the company get the money from?